fedorenchik/PlanetVim/.vim/pack/apps/opt/vimspector/docs/configuration.md

 There is much debate about whether JSON files should contain comments.
 I have added them because they are useful in the context of configuration files.
-Unforutnately this may mean your editor doesn't like them (they are strictly invalid JSON) so it's up to you if you use them.
+Unfortunately this may mean your editor doesn't like them (they are strictly invalid JSON) so it's up to you if you use them.

 Technically, Vimspector uses [JSON